-Housing is a function of the Department of Human Settlements and our role is to manage the housing waiting list and the implementation of projects.
+Housing is a function of the Department of Human Settlements and the municipality's role is to manage the housing waiting list and the implementation of projects.
+The municipality is therefore only the implementation agent.
 Projects for this function are listed under Housing Pipeline referred to in Chapter 4.